-Thibault Bourdin, Marie-Ève Benoit, Michèle Prévost, Dominique Charron, Caroline Quach, Eric Déziel, Philippe Constant et Émilie Bédard
+Thibault Bourdin, Marie-Ève Benoit, Michèle Prévost, Dominique Charron, Caroline Quach, Eric Déziel, Philippe Constant and Émilie Bédard

 |